pacellif/YnS---KK-Analysis/README.md

 # Analysis of $\Upsilon(2S)$ + $\phi$ spectrum

 In this framework I am presenting the script I wrote for an analysis about the searching of possible resonances in the spectrum of the $\Upsilon(2S) \rightarrow \mu\mu + \phi \rightarrow KK$.
-All data was collected at CMS during the Run2, elaborated and stored in the _MuOnia_ dataset.
+All data was collected at CMS during the Run2, elaborated and stored in the _b-Parking_ dataset.
-The latter contains all the event collections which are useful to detect the production of quarkonium states ($J/\Psi$, $\Upsilon$, etc.) through the reconstruction of dimuons.
+It contains a fraction of triggered events which are interesting for the b-physics, but whose reconstruction was delayed to give the priority to other trigger data.
+From this dataset, the analysed event collections are triggered by the presence of dimuons with specific selection criteria aimed to search for quarkonium states, such as $J/\Psi$, $\Upsilon$, etc.
-In particular, dimuons in the range of $\Upsilon(2S)$ are selected, as it is done for ditracks in range of $\phi$.
+In particular, dimuons in the range of $\Upsilon(2S)$ are selected, as it is done for ditracks in range of $\phi$ coming from the same vertex.
 Then, all these objects were attached together to form the *candidate*.
 The CMSSW producer is responsible for this process and save all the objects involved, then CMSSW rootupler unpacks the kinematic quantities and vertex information in a .root file.

 This tool reads the rootuples and provides a large variety of plots that simply show distributions of specific quantities (such as $p_T$, pseudorapidity and more) or allow to work on the mass spectra of the $\Upsilon$, the $\phi$ and of the whole candidate.